romcal/romcal/README.md

 ### Output formatter <a name="outputFormatter"></a>
 The second parameter that can be passed to the `romcal.calendarFor()` method.
-It is an optional parameter: If true, skip converting dates to ISO8601 strings and return dates as moment objects.
+It is an optional parameter: If true, skip converting dates to ISO8601 strings and return dates as Moment objects.
 Defaults to false if not specified.

-Romcal can also be invoked without parameters or via shorthand properties like so:
+romcal can also be invoked without parameters or via shorthand properties like so:

 ```
 // Get calendar year dates (1st Jan - 31st Dec) for the current year